DudziakK/LibraryApp/README.md

-#to build aplication
+#Build aplication
-clone GitHub repository to your project use in terminal mvn package
+clone GitHub repository to your project and use "mvn package" in terminal